Uruguay Real Estate Guide Uruguay

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?

-No, pursuant to Uruguayan legislation there are no restrictions on lending for the purchase of real estate by foreign companies.
+There are no specific restrictions on loans for the purchase of real estate by foreign companies.
+The foreign company must comply with the conditions established by the supplier, such as national companies.

 2